sumibi-yakitori/sumibi-yakitori/README.md

 #### I am a Japanese software engineer, and I write English with the help of DeepL Translator.

 **🔭 I’m currently working on ...**

 - I develop business software and indie games.
+  - These days I spend more time writing stories and pixel art than I do codes.
 - I do most of my work on secret GitLab repositories, so it doesn't show up in my GitHub activity.

 **👯 I’m looking to collaborate on ...**

   - I would be happy to have a friend who can work with me to create a beautiful, minimalist game that I am really looking for.
 Preferably someone who prefers 2D indie games.